postmatic/elevated-comments/readme.txt

 3. Or, use a shortcode to place the elevated comment manually.

 == Changelog ==

+= 1.1.6 =
+* Released 2017-05-08
+* Bug Fix: Fixed divided by zero bug.
+* Tweak: Removed the default background image from the elevated comment.
+* New: Added filter to include comments by the post author, disabled them by default (elevated_allow_post_author)

 = 1.1.5 =
 * Released 2016-06-12